itbj/ASA-TE-Monitoring/README.md

 The first thing we have to do in ThousandEyes is to create a test to look to monitor our ASA device, when you login to ThousandEyes you should be directed to the main dashboard, from here you can configure your tests you wish to run.
 To do this navigate to "test settings" under "Cloud and Enterprise Agents" and select "Add New Test" a menu should then pop up allowing you to customise the different kind of test's you can run.
 For now we're going to stick with the default "HTTP Server"

-Give your test a name and where it asks for a URL specify the IP address of your ASA (This can be a FQDN or an IP address, if you provide a FQDN an extra level of DNS testing data will be provided).
+Give your test a name and where it asks for a URL specify the internet accessible IP address of your ASA (This can be a FQDN or an IP address, if you provide a FQDN an extra level of DNS testing data will be provided).

 ![](./images/create-test.gif)

 You'll see an option for the agents you wish to run this test on, select a few agents here, I'd recommend choosing one from each region.
 These agents are the default cloud agents which are available in the ThousandEyes trial, to learn more head down to the "Types of test" section to read into the different types of test that are available.

 Note: At the time of writing within the TE trial period, there are 29 agents available you can only run a single test on each Agent.
+Pick a few so you get a nice wide dataset.

 You will also see an option to select the alerts you recieve, for now I'd leave this at the default